-Just as there are differences between Baby Boomers and Gen Xers, Gen Z is not the same as their slightly older counterparts.
-The oldest Millennials are now 38 years old, with families, high-level jobs, and a ton of responsibility, whereas Zers are mostly teens and young adults.
+Just as there are differences between Baby Boomers and Gen Xers, Gen Z is not the same as their slightly-older counterparts.
+The oldest Millennials are now ~40 years old, with families, high-level jobs, and a ton of responsibility, whereas Zers are still mostly teens and young adults.
 They don’t identify as Millennials, and they don’t behave in the same ways Millennials did when they were younger.
 In fact, Jason Dorsey, a researcher and Gen Z expert, says that “they don’t want to end up like Millennials.”

 So how, exactly, are Gen Z and Millennial shopping and buying habits different?
 Let’s break it down.
 Marketers, take note:

 Gen Z kids were raised to be independent, much like many of their latchkey-kid parents.
-They like to figure things out for themselves and are less open to obvious advertising, which is one reason they use ad blockers.
-Self-discovery is super important to them.
-For marketers, this means focusing on ways to present products that make Gen Z buyers feel like they found them on their own.
-Sneaky, but effective.
+They like to figure things out for themselves and are less open to obvious advertising, which is one of the many reasons they religiously use ad blockers.
+Self-discovery of brands is far more important to them.

 Gen Z is also into authenticity.
 Most Gen Zers (63 percent) prefer to see real people in ads, but only 37 percent of Millennials feel the same way.
-While Kate Moss is a Millennial icon, Gen Z is more interested in seeing people who aren’t 100 percent perfect.
+While Kate Moss is a Millennial icon, Gen Z is more interested in seeing people who aren’t totally perfect, but real and relatable instead.

 If you want to capture Gen Z buyers, you can’t just lather, rinse, and repeat.
-The major differences between Millennials and Gen Z mean that you need to create new strategies, products, and experiences.
+The differences between Millennials and Gen Z mean you need to rethink your marketing game—and soon.
 How can you get better at adapting to this generational shift?
-It starts with identifying the specific aspects of your brand that will resonate with Gen Z. Consider partnering with influencers.
+Start by identifying the specific aspects of your brand that will resonate with Gen Z. Consider partnering with influencers.
 Reconsider digital ad spend.
 Chances are, you already have the bones of a solid marketing strategy in place—it just needs some fine tuning.